 - Trying to distract or rush sales associate during a transaction

 - Making purchases, leaving the store, and then returning to make more purchases

-We take pride in our payment processing expertise, so if you have any questions about payment processing, please email email@example.com and we will answer any questions you have.
+We take pride in our payment processing expertise, so if you have any questions about payment processing please visit our detailed gym payment processing page or email our sales team and we will answer any questions you have.